Go Ad-Free

 Are you confused about alcoholic beverages?
 There is contradictory advice.
 A meta-analysis of 25 studies suggests wine is good for the heart.

 Let’s get one thing straight from the get-go.
 We are not advocating drinking alcohol if you are a teetotaler.
 What we are trying to do is make sense out of conflicting headlines.
-Over the last few months there have been crazy-making research reports about both the benefits and risks of moderate alcohol consumption.
+Over the last few years, there have been crazy-making research reports about both the benefits and risks of moderate alcohol consumption.
 Some articles state unequivocally that alcohol is bad for your health, full stop!
 Others say alcohol improves longevity.
-A new meta-analysis asks specifically if a little wine is good for the cardiovascular system.
-The answer appears to be yes.
+Recently, dueling headlines make it very unclear if you should never drink any or if a little wine is good for you.
+Let’s take a look at the data.

 On the vertical axis he listed mortality.
 On the horizontal axis he listed “dose” of wine.
 He compared the left side of the J to the bottom and the top of the right side of the J. The people who drank no alcohol were on the far left side.
 They had a higher death rate than those at the bottom of the J. Moderate wine drinkers lived the longest.
 As the amount of wine increased, so did the mortality rate.
 Those at the high right side of the J had the worst mortality stats.

 The conclusion was that some wine is good for longevity.
 Too much hastened death.
 No wine at all was “riskier” than a little.
-Not surprisingly, my grad-student colleagues were much impressed by this demonstration of the J-shaped curve.
+Not surprisingly, my grad-student colleagues were quite impressed by this demonstration of the J-shaped curve.
+But how well has the analysis held up?

-To read about the recent alcohol research you may wish to click on this link.
+To read about past alcohol research you may wish to click on this link.
 It is our review of confusing and contradictory alcohol studies.

 “Association between Wine Consumption with Cardiovascular Disease and Cardiovascular Mortality: A Systematic Review and Meta-Analysis”